Alive III

-Alive III is a live album released by the American hard rock band Kiss in 1993.
+Alive III is the third live album released by the American hard rock band Kiss in 1993.
 The recording of Alive III took place over multiple dates (in Cleveland, Detroit and Indianapolis) during the band's 1992 tour in support of Revenge.
 It was certified gold in 1994.

 Background

 Alive III was the first live album the band had released since 1977's Alive II, and the first live recordings released since 1984's Animalize Live Uncensored concert film.
 The recording of "I Was Made for Lovin' You" was actually recorded at one of the band's soundchecks, but an audience was overdubbed onto the song to make it appear "live".

 The album is the first Kiss live album released during the group's non-makeup era, followed by Kiss Unplugged in 1996.
 During the recording of Alive II, Kiss did not want to duplicate songs from Alive!, although some songs in Alive III are duplicate songs from their previous live albums, such as "Rock and Roll All Nite".
 It is also the first Kiss live album to feature a different lineup to the previous two, which featured the original lineup.

 The liner notes of Alive III include a family tree showing the various Kiss lineups from 1973 to 1993, as well as bands that the then-current and former members of Kiss were in.
 It was designed by the band's Japanese fan club.
 Tony Iommi of Black Sabbath (for whom Eric Singer drummed in 1986–87) is misnamed Tommy.
 The notes also mistakenly claim that "Watchin' You" is from Kiss, and "I Was Made for Lovin' You" from Dressed to Kill.
 The re-release of Alive III (as part of the Kiss Alive!
 1975–2000 box set) contains an additional track, "Take It Off", matching the original international CD and US vinyl versions of the album.